Standardized: black cherry

 Prunus serotina Ehrh.

 From ancient times the cherry has been associated with virginity, the red colored fruit with the enclosed seed symbolizing the uterus.
 Buddhism teaches that Maya, the virgin mother of Buddha, was supported by a holy cherry tree during her pregnancy.
 In Danish folklore, a good crop of cherries was insured by having the first ripe fruit eaten by a woman shortly after her first child was born.
 Many myths used cherries as symbols of both education and concealment.
-The cherry has been associated with virginity from ancient times to modern, which probably arose from the red colored fruit with enclosed seed symbolizing the uterus.

 Most commonly found in Syrup formulas, however it may be administered as a tea or extract.

-This information is not intended to diagnose, treat, cure, or prevent any disease.
+This information has not been evaluated by the Food and Drug Administration.
+This product is not intended to diagnose, treat, cure, or prevent any disease.
+For educational purposes only.